 TLC Family Resource Center’s Melony Williams (right) visits with Krystle and her son Jaxon.
 Family Resource Centers provide a range of programs and services that help young families learn skills and connect with resources they need to succeed.

 GOAL: All kids have strong families and role models

 Why it matters

-But kids don’t become those thriving adults on their own.
-They need a community that includes family, teachers and other mentors.
 When kids thrive, and have the chance to grow into thriving adults, our communities and our economy are stronger.

 Not all kids get that chance.
 Kids from wealthy and well-educated families have more access to high-quality early childhood education, better schools and enrichment activities, and mentors who help them succeed.
 All of those things act as guardrails to help keep kids on track.

 But many poor kids don’t have those guardrails.
 Many live isolated lives, falling behind in school early, detached from community and the supports they so achingly need.
 They are less likely to finish high school and go to college, and their earnings potential is less.
 The cycle continues when they have their own kids, often early and unprepared.
 Family resource centers help break those cycles — helping families connect with their communities and learn the skills they need to launch their own children on the path to success.

 Investing in family resource centers means healthier and more stable families, increased academic success for kids and saved societal costs.
 It helps kids like Jaxon grow into healthy and successful adults who will contribute to New Hampshire communities tomorrow.

 The Foundation is working to improve access to programs and services for struggling families by helping family resource centers improve quality of services and serve more families; expand access to parenting classes and other services for young moms and dads; help more kids get connected with mentors through high-quality mentoring programs; and support effective after-school, summer camp and youth leadership programs